Food: Plants

 Plants as a food source are divided into seeds, fruits, vegetables, legumes, grains and nuts.
 Where plants fall within these categories can vary, with botanically described fruits such as the tomato, squash, pepper and eggplant or seeds like peas commonly considered vegetables.
 Food is a fruit if the part eaten is derived from the reproductive tissue, so seeds, nuts and grains are technically fruit.
 From a culinary perspective, fruits are generally considered the remains of botanically described fruits after grains, nuts, seeds and fruits used as vegetables are removed.
 Grains can be defined as seeds that humans eat or harvest, with cereal grains (oats, wheat, rice, corn, barley, rye, sorghum and millet) belonging to the Poaceae (grass) family and pulses coming from the Fabaceae (legume) family.
 Whole grains are foods that contain all the elements of the original seed (bran, germ, and endosperm).
 Nuts are dry fruits, distinguishable by their woody shell.

 Fleshy fruits (distinguishable from dry fruits like grain, seeds and nuts) can be further classified as stone fruits (cherries and peaches), pome fruits (apples, pears), berries (blackberry, strawberry), citrus (oranges, lemon), melons (watermelon, cantaloupe), Mediterranean fruits (grapes, fig), tropical fruits (banana, pineapple).
 Vegetables refer to any other part of the plant that can be eaten, including roots, stems, leaves, flowers, bark or the entire plant itself.
 These include root vegetables (potatoes and carrots), bulbs (onion family), flowers (cauliflower and broccoli), leaf vegetables (spinach and lettuce) and stem vegetables (celery and asparagus).

-Plants have high carbohydrate, protein and lipid content, with carbohydrates mainly in the form of starch, fructose, glucose and other sugars.
-Most vitamins are found from plant sources, with exceptions of vitamin D and vitamin B12.
-Minerals are also plentiful, although the presence of phytates can prevent their release.
+The carbohydrate, protein and lipid content of plants is highly variable.
+Carbohydrates are mainly in the form of starch, fructose, glucose and other sugars.
+Most vitamins are found from plant sources, with the exception of vitamin D and vitamin B12.
+Minerals can also be plentiful or not.
 Fruit can consist of up to 90% water, contain high levels of simple sugars that contribute to their sweet taste, and have a high vitamin C content.
 Compared to fleshy fruit (excepting Bananas) vegetables are high in starch, potassium, dietary fiber, folate and vitamins and low in fat and calories.
-Grains are more starch based and nuts have a high protein, fibre, vitamin E and B content.
-Seeds are a good source of food for animals because they are abundant and contain fibre and healthful fats, such as omega-3 fats.
+Grains are more starch based and nuts have a high protein, fiber, vitamin E and B content.
+Seeds are a good source of food for animals because they are abundant and contain fiber and healthful fats, such as omega-3 fats.
+Complicated chemical interactions can enhance or depress bioavailability of certain nutrients.
+Phytates can prevent the release of some sugars and vitamins.

-Animals that only eat plants are called herbivores, with those that mostly just eat fruits known as frugivores, leaves, while shoot eaters are folivores (pandas) and wood eaters termed xylophages (termites).
+Animals that only eat plants are called herbivores, with those that mostly just eat fruits known as frugivores, while leaf and shoot eaters are folivores (pandas) and wood eaters termed xylophages (termites).
 Frugivores include a diverse range of species from annelids to elephants, chimpanzees and many birds.
 About 182 fish consume seeds or fruit.
 Animals (domesticated and wild) use as many types of grasses that have adapted to different locations as their main source of nutrients.